 In addition to ongoing work in the media, Ford supplemented his automotive technical work as an college automotive educator at the community college level and in concurrent work in education and became an adjunct automotive instructor, as well as Regional Occupational Program (R.O.P.) instructor.
 After completing his graduate school research thesis on General Motors training programs, he was hired as a G.M.-Certified Interactive Distance Learning (I.D.L) technician-trainer for G.M. technicians via the corporation’s nationwide satellite TV network.
 In later contributions to help promote automotive careers on behalf of the automotive industry, he became a professional industry youth-career outreach speaker and internship administrator and industry outreach representative to high schools.
 The combined experiences and education from serving as a youth and adult technical educator and internship administrator enabled Ford to later serve as a community-college administrator for the skilled-trade apprenticeship programs, including automotive fleet and heavy-duty truck/bus diesel technicians, CNC machinists, precision fabricators, plumbers and pipefitters, welders, electricians, and supervised a team of 45 skilled-trade community college journeymen-level technical instructors.

-Ford holds current ASE-Certified Master Automotive Technician in eight of the automotive technical specialties and is a graduate of Michigan State University with a Master of Arts degree in Instructional Design & Distance Learning, and earned his Bachelor of Arts in Marketing Communications from California State University Northridge.
+Ford holds current ASE-certification as an Automotive Technician/Trainer and is a graduate of Michigan State University with a Master of Arts degree in Instructional Design & Distance Learning, and earned his Bachelor of Arts in Marketing Communications from California State University Northridge.
 He has been married for twenty-five years, has two children and is a fifth-generation Californian.